Hawaii - Hotel Review

 There are many ways to experience the hospitality of Hawaii — from a simple beachside cottage to a luxury condominium in a bustling resort community.
-The Grand Wailea, located on the south shore of Maui, is for those who want all the bells and whistles an oceanfront luxury resort can offer.
+The Grand Wailea, A Waldorf Astoria Resort, located on the south shore of Maui, is for those who want all the bells and whistles an oceanfront luxury resort can offer.
 The resort's 40 acres include just about everything you can think of, from waterslides at the activity pool to hydrotherapy baths at the 50,000-square-foot Spa Grande.

 The resort's prime oceanfront location means guests have a choice of heading for the ocean or the pools when it's time to take that dip in the water.
 The ocean has a gentle swell, which makes for good bobbing (if not surfing) and the resort offers equipment for windsurfing or snorkeling.